cicada-lang/cicada-solo/docs/manual/basic/01-built-in-types.md

 Beside them, we will use `datatype` and `class` to construct new compound types.

-But before that, let's see how to view a file as `Module`, and use `import` to import published works.
+But before that, let's see how to view a file as a module, and use `import` to import published works.